rizo/streams-bench/README.md

 ```

 ### `Gen` (`Pull_option`)
-Implemented in [Gen](https://github.com/c-cube/gen).
+Model used in [Gen](https://github.com/c-cube/gen).
 This is a simple pull iterator similar in spirit to `Pull_cursor` but without explicit state.
 The implementation of combinators is forced to used mutable state for control management.

 ## Base.Sequence (`Pull_stream_fusion`)
-Implemented in
+Model used in
 [Base.Sequence](https://github.com/janestreet/base/blob/v0.14.0/src/sequence.mli).
 This iterator is very well known for being used as a "stream fusion" mechanism
 for Haskell lists.
 It is structurally similar to `Pull_cursor` but has an extra